Jose Trevino Player Props: Yankees vs. Twins

-Jose Trevino -- 1-for-4 with an RBI in his most recent game -- will be in action for the New York Yankees against the Minnesota Twins, with Joe Ryan on the hill, on April 13 at 7:05 PM ET.
+After going 1-for-4 with an RBI in his most recent game, Jose Trevino and the New York Yankees face the Minnesota Twins (who will start Louie Varland) at 7:05 PM ET on Friday.

-In his most recent game he had a one-hit showing (1-for-4) against the Guardians.
+In his most recent game he had a one-hit performance (1-for-4) against the Guardians.

 Jose Trevino Game Info & Props vs. the Twins